 Can we include insurance costs in grant applications?

 Yes.
 Most grant funders consider insurance a legitimate and important operating expense.
-Including insurance premiums in your grant applications is good practice and demonstrates responsible governance.
+Including premiums in your grant applications demonstrates responsible governance.
 Some funders specifically require evidence of adequate insurance as a condition of funding.

-Disclaimer: The information on this page is for informational purposes only and does not constitute financial, insurance, or legal advice.
-All pricing shown is indicative and based on publicly available data as of early 2026.
-Actual premiums will vary based on your organisation's size, activities, workforce, cover limits, and claims history.
-These figures are not quotes - always obtain a personalised quote directly from the provider.
-Compare.com.au may earn referral fees from some providers featured on this page.
-This does not affect the completeness or order of our comparisons.
-For personalised financial guidance, consider consulting a licensed financial adviser.
+Disclaimer: The information on this page is general in nature and does not constitute financial, insurance, or legal advice.
+All pricing is indicative and based on publicly available data as of early 2026.
+Actual premiums depend on organisation size, activities, workforce, cover limits, and claims history.
+Figures shown are not quotes - always obtain a personalised quote directly from the provider.
+InsuranceCompared.com.au may receive referral fees from providers featured on this page, which does not influence the order or completeness of our comparisons.
+For personal financial guidance, consider consulting a licensed financial adviser.

 Ready to Compare Business Insurance for Not-for-Profits?